Updated June 2023

 Even today, you can go to Fiverr and buy 5,000 spammy backlinks from someone.
 Just because the service is offered, doesn’t mean it is effective or safe.
 Just because there are people willing to sell you email warming tools, doesn’t mean that they work, are safe or that you should use them.

-These warming services are also unsafe as they are banned by email service providers such as Gmail.
+These warming services are also unsafe as they are banned by email service providers such as Google and Microsoft.
 Email service providers will mark your emails as spam if you use warm up tools.

 There are many factors that affect email deliverability, and the idea that email warm up is the "silver bullet" of cold email deliverability is a myth perpetuated by companies that sell email warm up services.